CLEPyLadies/pyladies-official/content/get_started.md

 2. Fork this repo!

+3. Clone your fork to a directory on your machine so that you can develop in your text editor of choice.

-3. Add a .md file with your post in the 'content' folder **on branch master**.
+4. Add a .md file with your post in the 'content' folder **on branch master**.
 Your file needs to have a line with the title `Title: {{ your awesome title here }}` and may have any/all of the following metadata: